We bring the fight to the defense by aggressively litigating claims – and insurance companies know this.

 Liability In Motor Vehicle Accident Injuries

 If you drive commercially, a car accident is also a workplace accident.
 Say that you were transporting cargo in a commercial vehicle one day and were struck by a drunk driver.
-You could pursue workers’ compensation benefits for your injuries as well as a separate lawsuit against the drunk driver.
+Third-party claim lawyers could help you pursue workers’ compensation benefits for your injuries as well as a separate lawsuit against the drunk driver.

 Property Injuries Involving Robbery Or Assault